lelylan/physicals/README.md

-# Physical Devices Dispatcher
+# Physical Proxy

+Forward API requests to the physical world.

-Physical devices dispatcher.
-When a request is made from the cloud (through API) the [physical URL](http://dev.lelylan.com/developers#get-a-device) which is used to decouple the cloud from any physical device or protocol is called to communicate with the physical world.
-An example of physical URL is the one defined by the [MQTT node](https://github.com/lelylan/nodes).
+When a request is made from the cloud (through API) the [physical URL](http://dev.lelylan.com/api#get-a-device) (used to decouple the cloud from any physical device or protocol) is called by the physical proxy to forward the request to the physical world.
+An example of physical URL is the [MQTT node](https://github.com/lelylan/nodes).

 ## Requirements